 Not all flowers are efficiently pollinated by all bee species.
-In the case of alfalfa, for example, honey bees may gather nectar without pollinating the flower, because they avoid ‘tripping’ the pollen-carrying keel of the flower – this is despite the fact that honey bees are essential and considerable pollinators of a wide range of other crops.
+For example, honey bees visiting alfalfa may gather nectar without pollinating the flower, because they avoid ‘tripping’ the pollen-carrying keel of the flower.

 Farming And Food Production

-This question is important in the context of organic honey production.
-In the case of gaining organic certification, the environment of the honey bee’s foraging range has to be considered.
-Can the beekeeper ensure the honey bees will not bring home contaminated nectar or pollen?
-In practice, this is challenging for many beekeepers -
+In the case of gaining of certain organic certifications, the environment of the honey bee’s foraging range has to be considered to help ensure the honey bees will not bring home contaminated nectar or pollen.

 It's not necessarily easy to find an accurate and reliable method to